certtools/intelmq/docs/guides/Data-Harmonization.md

 ## Fields List and data types

-A list of allowed fields and data types can be found in [Harmonization-fields.md](Harmonization-fields.md)
+A list of allowed fields and data types can be found in [Harmonization-fields](Harmonization-fields.md) page.

 ## Classification